haozhe-an/SODAPOP/README.md

-## "SODAPOP: Open-Ended Discovery of Implicit Biases in Social Commonsense Reasoning Models"
+## SODAPOP: Open-Ended Discovery of Implicit Biases in Social Commonsense Reasoning Models
 This repository contains a demo for the implementation of our open-search based distractor generation (Alg.
 1 in the paper) to uncover model implicit biases.
 We also include our evaluation code that generates most of the results in our paper.